cogitogroupltd/tekton-helm-chart-examples/README.md

 # Tekton Helm Chart - Working Examples

+[Cogito Group's](https://cogitogroup.co.uk) cloud agnostic and generic Tekton Helm chart to install CI/CD pipelines on top of Kubernetes with **one** command.

 See [here](https://cogitogroup.co.uk/en/tekton-helm-chart) for the Tekton Helm Chart

 ## Example 1 - Clone, build and push docker image to ECR using Docker-in-docker